-Before any equipment can be removed, it must be electrically safed-off by an electrician to ensure that the equipment is no longer live and poses no risk of electrical shock or fire.
+Before removing any equipment, an electrician must safely deactivate it electrically to ensure that the equipment is no longer live and does not pose any risk of electrical shock or fire.

 7. Remove all refrigerant

-A mechanical team must remove the refrigerant from all CRAC units and condensers before that equipment can be removed from the data center.
-This is done to ensure that the refrigerant is disposed of properly and does not harm the environment.
+A mechanical team must remove the refrigerant from all CRAC units and condensers before removing that equipment from the data center.
+We do this to ensure that we dispose of the refrigerant properly and prevent harm to the environment.

 8. Remove diesel fuel from generator

 The process of decommissioning a data center necessitates the extraction of diesel fuel from all generator systems.
-This fuel can be either sold for reuse or responsibly recycled to minimize environmental impact.
+We can either sell this fuel for reuse or responsibly recycle it to minimize environmental impact.

 9. Prepare generator for removal

-Generators must be prepared for removal by disconnecting all power and fuel lines to ensure that they can be safely removed from the data center.
+We must prepare generators for removal by disconnecting all power and fuel lines to ensure we can safely remove them from the data center.

 10. Remove all servers and network equipment from server racks